What Does Pyramiding Mean for Tortoises?

 Most tortoises must be soaked in warm water to ensure adequate water intake.
 Water is essential for keeping a tortoise happy and healthy.

 In addition to soaking, ensure there is always water available in the enclosure.
+You can learn more in my guide on how much water do tortoises need?

 Symptoms of Pyramiding in Tortoises